-By aggregating Sustainability Dividends across brands and markets, a business can track the incremental revenue and share achieved by its brands as ambassadors for sustainable business behaviours and identify opportunities to improve for each brand and market.
-In the example below (Figure 3) we are able to show how each brand in a portfolio is performing and the size of the performance improvement prize that the business can realize through better practices, better communication or both.
+By aggregating Sustainability Dividends across brands and markets, a business can track the incremental revenue and share achieved by its brands as ambassadors for sustainable business behaviours and identify opportunities to improve the impact made for each brand and market.
+In the example below (Figure 3) we are able to show how each brand in this portfolio is performing and the size of the performance improvement prize that the business can realize through better practices, better communication or both.

-In Figure 3 above, the Consolidated BSD is a positive picture, with €993 million additional sales value being created by gaining additional market share among Sustainability segments.
+In Figure 3 above, the Consolidated BSD is a positive picture, with €993 million additional sales value being created by gaining additional market share among the segments of the population more committed to sustainability.
 However, the analysis also reveals two major opportunities to improve:

-- Brand C where there is a shortfall across markets of €552 million
+- Brand C where there is a shortfall across markets of €552 million; and

 CONNECTING TO FINANCIAL METRICS

-Sustainability Dividend revenue opportunities, associated net margins and sector valuation multiples combine to provide a powerful leading indicator for the incremental enterprise value available to investors and business leaders who put the principles of sustainability at the heart of their business operating models and brands.
+Sustainability related revenue growth opportunities, associated net margins and sector valuation multiples combine to provide a powerful leading indicator for the incremental enterprise value available to investors and business leaders who put the principles of sustainability at the heart of their business operating models and brands.

 Introducing the Quadruple Bottom Line

-The Brand Experience Group ‘Quadruple Bottom Line’ model, made possible by the “MCA for Sustainability”, combines individual preference and choice with other business outcomes across:
+The ‘Quadruple Bottom Line’ model, made possible by the “MCA for Sustainability”, combines individual preference and choice with other business outcomes across:

 - People: The contribution to society as reflected in metrics such as those related to diversity & inclusion, pay equality, wage levels, child/forced labour, health and Safety, broader health outcomes, training for the future and worker rights